naiquevin/blog-src/content/understanding-rust-lifetime-specifiers.md

 Here `post` gets dropped before `templates`.
 The borrow checker will substitute `'a` with the lifetime of `post` because it's shorter.
 But during the lifetime of `violations`, both `post` and `templates` are alive, so references borrowed from them are valid.
-Hence it works.
+Hence it is allowed.

-Finally, let's try the error case again.
+But the following won't compile.

 <div class="code-container">
 <div class="rs-compile-error"><img src="theme/images/does_not_compile.png" alt="Does not compile" title="Does not compile"/></div>